+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 KYOTO RAILWAY MUSEUM

-A 20 minute walk from Kyoto Station takes you to Kyoto Railway Museum, in the old premises of the Umekoji Train and Locomotive Museum.
+A 20-minute walk from Kyoto Station takes you to the Kyoto Railway Museum, in the old premises of the Umekoji Train and Locomotive Museum.
 The museum opened its doors to the public in April 2016 and has since attracted train fans from all over the world to its enjoyable exhibition.

 The hall houses 53 trains of various types, old and new on its entire 30,000 square meters of exhibition space.